 The District is unable to predict what the amount of State pension liabilities will be in the future, or the amount of the contributions which the District may be required to make (except as already announced).
-CalSTRS and CalPERS are more fully described in Notes 8 and 9 to the District's financial statements attached hereto as "APPENDIX C - FINANCIAL STATEMENTS OF THE DISTRICT FOR THE FISCAL YEAR ENDED JUNE 30, 2016."
+CalSTRS and CalPERS liabilities are more fully described in APPENDIX C - "FINANCIAL STATEMENTS OF THE DISTRICT FOR THE FISCAL YEAR ENDED JUNE 30, 2018."
+The District is not permitted to pay down its portion of retirement liability for CalSTRS or CalPERS.

 GASB 67 and 68.
-In June 2012, the Governmental Accounting Standards Board approved a pair of related statements, GASB 67, Financial Reporting for Pension Plans ("GASB 67"), which addresses financial reporting for pension plans, and GASB 68, Accounting and Financial Reporting for Pensions ("GASB 68"), which establishes new accounting and financial reporting requirements for governments that provide their employees with pensions.
-The guidance contained in these statements change how governments calculate and report the costs and obligations associated with pensions.
-GASB 67 replaced requirements of GASB 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans, for most public employee pension plans, and GASB 68 replaced the requirements of GASB 27, Accounting for Pensions by State and Local Governmental Employers, for most government employers.
-The new statements also replaced the requirements of GASB 50, Pension Disclosures, for those governments and pension plans.
-Certain of the major changes include: (i) the inclusion of unfunded pension liabilities on the government's balance sheet (such unfunded liabilities typically just included as notes to the government's financial statements); (ii) full pension costs would be shown as expenses regardless of actual contribution levels; (iii) lower actuarial discount rates would be required to be used for most plans for certain purposes of the financial statements, resulting in increased liabilities and pension expenses; and (iv) shorter amortization periods for unfunded liabilities would be required to be used for certain purposes of the financial statements, which generally would increase pension expenses.
-GASB 67 took effect in fiscal years beginning after June 15, 2013, and GASB 68 took effect in fiscal years beginning after June 15, 2014.
-For more information regarding the District's pension liability, see Notes 8 and 9 of the District's financial statements attached hereto as "APPENDIX C - FINANCIAL STATEMENTS OF THE DISTRICT FOR THE FISCAL YEAR ENDED JUNE 30, 2016."
+In June 2012, the Governmental Accounting Standards Board approved a pair of related statements, Statement Number 67, Financial Reporting for Pension Plans ("Statement Number 67"), which addresses financial reporting for pension plans, and Statement Number 68, Accounting and Financial Reporting for Pensions ("Statement Number 68"), which establishes new accounting and financial reporting requirements for governments that provide their employees with pensions.
+The guidance contained in these statements changed how governments calculated and reported the costs and obligations associated with pensions.
+Statement Number 67 replaced the requirements of Statement Number 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans, for most public employee pension plans, and Statement Number 68 replaced the requirements of Statement Number 27, Accounting for Pensions by State and Local Governmental Employers, for most government employers.
+The new statements also replaced the requirements of Statement Number 50, Pension Disclosures, for those governments and pension plans.
+Certain of the major changes included: (i) the inclusion of unfunded pension liabilities on the government's balance sheet (such unfunded liabilities are currently typically included as notes to the government's financial statements); (ii) full pension costs would be shown as expenses regardless of actual contribution levels; (iii) lower actuarial discount rates would be required to be used for most plans for certain purposes of the financial statements, resulting in increased liabilities and pension expenses; and (iv) shorter amortization periods for unfunded liabilities would be required to be used for certain purposes of the financial statements, which generally would increase pension expenses.
+Statement Number 67 became effective beginning in fiscal year 2013-14, and Statement Number 68 became effective beginning in fiscal year 2014-15.